percona/pmm-doc/docs/details/dashboards/dashboard-mongodb-router-summary.md

 # Experimental MongoDB Router Summary

-This dashboard is available from PMM v2.43.0 and should only be used in case of sharded clusters, to monitor the MongoS (router) nodes.
+This dashboard is available starting from PMM 2.43 and is specifically designed for monitoring MongoS (router) nodes in sharded MongoDB clusters.

 ![!image](../../_images/PMM_MongoDB_Router_Summary.png)